heroku/hatchet/README.md

 end
 ```

 In this example the `heroku run ls` and `heroku run ruby -v` will be executed concurrently.
 The order that the `run_multi` blocks execute is not guaranteed.
 You can toggle this `run_multi` setting on globally by using `HATCHET_RUN_MULTI=1`.
 Without this setting enabled, you might need to add a `sleep` between multiple `app.run` invocations.

+WARNING: Enabling `run_multi` setting on an app will charge your Heroku account 🤑.
+WARNING: Do not use `run_multi` if you're not using the `deploy` block syntax or manually call `teardown!` inside of the text context [more info about how behavior does not work with the `after` block syntax in rspec](https://github.com/heroku/hatchet/issues/110).
-WARNING: Enabling this `run_multi` setting will charge your application account.
-To work, this requires your application to have a `web` process associated with it.
+WARNING: To work, `run_multi` requires your application to have a `web` process associated with it.

 ### App methods: